SapienzaNLP/zebra/README.md

 ## 📊 Performance

 We evaluate the performance of ZEBRA on 8 well-established commonsense question answering datasets.
-The following table shows the results (accuracy) of the models before and after the application of ZEBRA.
+The following table shows the results (accuracy) of the models before / after the application of ZEBRA.

 |          Model           |       CSQA      |      ARC-C      |      ARC-E      |       OBQA      |       PIQA      |       QASC      |      CSQA2      |        WG       |       AVG       |
 | ------------------------ | --------------- | --------------- | --------------- | --------------- | --------------- | --------------- | --------------- | --------------- | --------------- |